 The statute of limitations varies from state to state.
-In Florida, for example, the statute of limitations for a motorcycle accident is four years.
-Four years sounds like a long time, but it will pass much more quickly than you may think.
+In Florida, for example, the statute of limitations for a motorcycle accident is two years.
+Two years sounds like a long time, but it will pass much more quickly than you may think.
 In most states, the statute is far shorter.

 Regardless of where you live, you will need to complete these time-consuming actions before you file a lawsuit:

 - Time managing your injuries and the accompanying medical demands;

 - Gather evidence related to the accident to assess which party is responsible for the accident

 - Prepare an initial damages assessment to include in your lawsuit

 We explore each of these steps in more detail below, but the primary takeaway is not to do it yourself, or wait to contact an attorney to help move your case forward.
 Reach out to a motorcycle accident attorney today for more information, then let your lawyer do that work for you.